Eligibility – who can have one?

 Use the Blue Badge eligibility tool to see if you meet the criteria for a Blue Badge.

-As of 1 April 2016, people diagnosed with a mental disorder or cognitive impairment may be eligible for a Blue Badge – if they meet further eligibility criteria.
+People with a mental disorder or cognitive impairment may be eligible for a Blue Badge – if they meet further eligibility criteria.

 To meet the eligibility criteria for a Blue Badge the applicant must: